AedDev/Minestart/README.md

 * Interactive console
 * Removing worlds
 * Backup Manager
+* More default server commands (Such as: say, msg, tp, ...)

 _If you have some fresh ideas, please inform me via mail: [admin@mds-tv.de](mailto:admin@mds-tv "Mail the developer")_